 Just ask yourself the question, “What would a good student do?”
 "Here."
 “Right now.”

 I, for one, do not believe there are no bad questions.
-There are a gazillion bad questions.
+There are a gazillion terrible questions.
 They are the ones that don’t move you anywhere.
 “Do you like working with letterpress?”
 Duh.
 “What is it about letterpress that is valuable to your creative existence?” may get the conversation to a place you need.

 “What would a good student do?
-Right here.
-Right now.”
+Right here?
+Right now?”

 Bring up a favorite when we are showing work.
 If we don’t show it, maybe you can ask to see it.
 “How did you get the work?”
 "What did we learn."
-“What's a project that was improved because of it?”
+“What's another project that was improved because of it?”
 “What is it about that piece that would make you want it in your portfolio?”
 "What is a good question you would ask about that project?"